 The assessment objectives for design technology reflect those parts of the aims that will be formally assessed either internally or externally.
-Wherever appropriate, the assessment draws upon environmental and technological contexts and identify the social, moral and economic effects of technology.
+Wherever appropriate, the assessment draws upon environmental and effects of technology.
 It is the intention of the design technology course that students are able to fulfill the following assessment objectives: